 Payments are made only for authorized waiver services.
 No payments are made directly to CRCF providers.
 Participants must find alternative means for making room and board payments, primarily through the use of personal recurring income.
 Fee-for-service payments do not include an allowance for room and board.
 The only services available to participants residing in Community Residential Care Facilities are Case Management and Specialized Medical Equipment - Nutritional Supplements.

-I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver
+I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver resides in the same household as the participant.

 Reimbursement for the Rent and Food Expenses of an Unrelated Live-In Personal Caregiver.
 Select one: